 The Alumni Council is led by the Executive Committee, which also oversees Council Committees responsible for developing and promoting new programs for alumni to connect with each other and with the University.

-Council members include presidents of each of the alumni classes; the presidents of each regional association or club across the world and the president of the Princeton Club of New York; the officers of the Association of Princeton Graduate Alumni; members of the Executive Committee; and up to a total of 12 appointed term members.
+Council members include presidents of each of the alumni classes; the presidents of each regional association or club across the world; the officers of the Association of Princeton Graduate Alumni; members of the Executive Committee; and up to a total of 12 appointed term members.
 In addition, life members of the Council include all former chairs of the Council, presidents emeriti of Princeton and former directors of the Council.

 Thousands of alumni volunteers work on various committees to engage as many alumni as possible in the life of the University and to serve Princeton alumni across the country and around the world.